The First 30 Minutes: Immediate Steps After Losing a Filling or Crown

 DO NOT Ignore the Problem, Even if It Doesn’t Hurt

-A lack of pain is not a sign that everything is okay.
-When a restoration falls out, the tooth loses its protective layer.- Risk of Shifting: Your teeth are held in place by their neighbors.
+- Risk of Shifting: Your teeth are held in place by their neighbors.
 When a crown or filling is missing, the adjacent and opposing teeth can start to shift into the empty space.
 This can happen surprisingly quickly.
 If the teeth shift, the original crown may no longer fit, and a new one will be needed.

 - Risk of Fracture: The remaining tooth structure is weakened.
 Biting down on something hard can easily cause the tooth to crack or fracture, potentially below the gum line.
 A simple filling replacement could turn into a situation requiring a crown, a root canal, or even an extraction.

 - Risk of Decay and Infection: The exposed dentin is much softer than enamel and more susceptible to decay.
-Bacteria can quickly lead to a new cavity or, if the pulp is nearby, a painful infection and abscess.
+Bacteria can quickly lead to a new cavity or, if the pulp is nearby, a painful infection and abscess .

 DO NOT Chew on the Affected Side